gaurikapse/Protein-ID---Down-Syndrome-Mice-Learning/README.md

 An attempt at replicating the 2015 paper “Self-Organizing Feature Maps Identify Proteins Critical to Learning in a Mouse Model of Down Syndrome,” using a combination of non-linear dimensionality reduction and spectral clustering.
 The authors of the original paper have used self-organizing feature maps (SOM).

 ## Description
 A 2015 paper by Clara Higuera et al aimed to find proteins relevant to learning disabilities induced by Down Syndrome in mice using Self Organizing Maps (SOM).
-A secondary goal included studying the effects of memantine (a drug for ) on said proteins in mice.*
+A secondary goal included studying the effects of memantine (a drug for dementia) on said proteins in mice.*

 In my project I tried to replicate the findings of this study by using different methods including spectral clustering, fuzzy clustering and DBSCAN.